 The Complainant contends that the disputed domain name is confusingly similar to the Complainant's mark SAINT-GOBAIN.
-The addition of the letter "r" is not sufficient to escape the finding that the disputed domain name is confusingly similar to the Complainant's mark.
-It is a clear case of typosquatting i.e. an intentional misspelling.
+The substitution of the letter "n" by the letter "h" is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's SAINT-GOBAIN trademark.
+The Complainant further argues that it is clear case of typosquatting.